kubecost/docs-cloud/apis/accessing-endpoints.md

 ### Step 4: Using the API endpoints

-To verify your token is working, authenticate to the Kubecost Cloud API access route using the personal access token generated in step 2 and the team ID retrieved in step 3.
+To verify your token is working, authenticate to the Kubecost Cloud API access route using the personal access token generated in step 2 and the team ID retrieved in Step 3.
 For example:

 ```
 curl --location 'https://api.app.kubecost.com/query/allocation/query?window=7d&aggregate=cluster&idleByNode=false&idle=false' \